GLP-1 receptor agonist: History

-During the 1980s, Jean-Pierre Raufman worked as a postdoctoral researcher at the National Institutes of Health for John Pisano, a biochemist who specialized in collecting venoms from various animals and looking for novel substances that could affect human physiology.
-In the course of this work, Raufman focused on investigating the Gila monster because he was curious about how it only eats once or twice per year.
-He found that Gila monster venom had biologically active molecules that provoked inflammation of the pancreas in test animals.
+During the 1980s, Jean-Pierre Raufman worked as a postdoctoral researcher at the National Institutes of Health for John Pisano, a biochemist who specialized in collecting venom from various animals and looking for novel substances that could affect human physiology.
+In the course of this work, Raufman focused on the Gila monster, because he was curious about its practice of eating once or twice per year.
+He reported that Gila monster venom had biologically active molecules that provoked inflammation of the pancreas in test animals.

-In 1992, after learning of Raufman's findings, John Eng of the Veterans Administration Medical Center in New York City used the radioimmunoassay technique he had learned from Nobel laureate Rosalyn Sussman Yalow to isolate a novel substance from Gila monster venom.
+In 1992, after learning of Raufman's findings, John Eng of the Veterans Administration Medical Center in New York City used radioimmunoassay to isolate a novel substance from Gila monster venom.
 The new substance, which Eng called exendin-4, was similar to GLP-1 in that it reduced blood glucose in diabetic mice, but exendin-4 had a much longer half-life than GLP-1, whose extremely short half-life had defeated earlier attempts to turn it into a drug.

-Eng's employer, the U.S. Department of Veterans Affairs, had no interest in obtaining a drug patent on exendin-4, so Eng filed the patent application himself in 1993.
+Eng filed a patent application for exendin-4 in 1993.
 He then spent three years searching for a pharmaceutical industry partner interested in commercializing exendin-4.
 In 1996, Amylin Pharmaceuticals licensed Eng's patent and created a synthetic version of exendin-4 called exenatide.
-In 2002, Eli Lilly entered into an alliance with Amylin to further develop exenatide and secure official approval to market the drug.
-Exenatide's 2005 approval by the U.S. Food and Drug Administration was a landmark event that proved that targeting the GLP-1 receptor was a viable strategy and inspired other pharmaceutical companies to focus their research and development on that receptor.
+In 2002, Eli Lilly and Company partnered with Amylin to develop exenatide and secure approval to market the drug.
+Exenatide's 2005 approval by the U.S. Food and Drug Administration showed that targeting the GLP-1 receptor was a viable strategy and inspired other pharmaceutical companies to focus on that receptor.

 In 2011, Lilly and Amylin dissolved their partnership, with Amylin keeping the rights to exenatide.
-Meanwhile, Lilly had been awakened to the possibilities of this class of drugs and continued to develop newer drugs of the same class.
+Lilly continued to develop drugs of the same class.

 The 2024 American Diabetes Association conference included presentations on at least 27 GLP-1 receptor agonists then in development.
-By July 2024, Novo Nordisk's semaglutide and Eli Lilly's tirzepatide were ranked among the most popular and lucrative drugs in the world.
-Novo Nordisk's successful rollout of semaglutide turned it into the most valuable company in Europe in 2024.
-Its market capitalization of $570 billion was larger than the entire economy of its home country of Denmark, its $2.3 billion income tax bill for 2023 made it the country's largest taxpayer, and its rapid growth drove nearly all of the expansion of Denmark's economy.
+By July 2024, Novo Nordisk's semaglutide and Eli Lilly's tirzepatide were ranked among the world's most popular and lucrative drugs.
+Novo Nordisk's rollout of semaglutide turned it into the most valuable company in Europe in 2024.
+Its market capitalization of $570 billion was larger than the entire economy of its home country of Denmark; its $2.3 billion income tax bill for 2023 made it the country's largest taxpayer; and its rapid growth represented nearly all of Denmark's economic growth.
 By October 2024, tirzepatide had turned Eli Lilly into the world's most valuable drug company.